North African species

 The houbara is a polygynous bird with an exploded-lek mating strategy.
 Males aggregate at dispersed leks that females visit solely for mating and fertilizing their eggs.
 The only contribution of males is their semen and females lay and brood alone without any male parental care.

 Most of females reach sexual maturity at two or three years old.
+Generally, they lay from March to June, with a peak at the end of April.
 The laying periods vary according to latitude and between years depending on environmental conditions, especially rainfall occurrence.

 In North Africa, houbara lays one to four eggs.
 Houbara eggs are pale grey-olive, mottled generously with brown spots.
 The incubation period is 23 days.
 The female and her brood leave the nest a few hours after hatching.
 Chicks are fed beak-to-beak by their mother.
 Houbara chicks are able to fly at 30 days old, but remain with their mother until two to three months old.